Web4 Foundation: Context

 Federated Societies

-Different societies have different MRH boundaries.
+Different societies have different neighborhood boundaries.
 Some are open (anyone can join), some are closed (invitation only).
-MRH enables societies to maintain identity while interacting with others.
+These boundaries let societies maintain identity while interacting with others.

 Zero-Knowledge Context

-Prove you're within someone's MRH without revealing the full relationship path.
+Prove you're within someone's neighborhood without revealing the full relationship path.
 Selective disclosure of relationship graph for privacy-preserving trust.

 Integration with Other Web4 Pillars